69pmb/DotFiles/Docker.md

     `docker ps -aq -f status=exited | xargs docker start`
 - Stores last started container'id:
     `export ID=$(docker ps -lq)`
-- Show you how much disk space you’re using and how much can be potentially reclaimed:
+- Show you how much disk space you're using and how much can be potentially reclaimed:
     `docker system df`
 - Remove all stopped containers, networks not used, dangling images, build cache and images that are no longer referenced:
     `docker system prune -a`